Skip to content

 1. Producer:

 It is an application to produce the data (message) and send it to kafka server.
 The data may have different structure, schema.
-However, kafka server consider the data as an array of bytes.
-Assume if you have database having 10 rows, and your application reads those 10 rows and send each row as a message to kafka server, so totally 10 messages to the server.
+However, kafka server considers the data as an array of bytes.
+Assume if you have a database having 10 rows, and your application reads those 10 rows and sends each row as a message to kafka server, so totally 10 messages to the server.

 2. Consumer:

 It is an application to receive the data (message) from kafka server.
-Consumer can request the data to kafka server from any producer as long as they have required permission to the producer.
+Consumers can request the data to kafka server from any producer as long as they have required permission to the producer.
 Consumer requests the data continuously as long as kafka server provides the data.
-Consumer application uses the message however it wants.
+Consumer application uses the message; however, it wants.

 kaf_2